Reading of the Experimental ASCII or Binary EPR Spectra/Data.

 if (FALSE) { # \dontrun{

-## read `.csv` file which is an output from online
+## read the `.csv` file which is an output

 ## https://www.spectra.tools/bin/controller.pl?body=Xepr2gfac